david-fale/reflections/sprint-1/my-reflections-sprint-1.md

 ### What is your process so far for solving problems?

+Think about what the question has actually asked.
+Make a game plan, this makes it much easier to go through the question and stops random small mistakes.
+Cut the question into smaller pieces if the question is too difficult to answer in one go.
+Then I try a solution, if it does not work I then I think over it for a few seconds to see where it could have gone wrong.
+I keep this up till I have answered the question in the chunk I am working on.
+Once all mini-tasks are completed I bring them back together and see if the solution works, if so I go onto editing the code to modern formatting standards.
+Otherwise I go back a step and consult mr google for a helpful solution.
+Once I am done I do the reflection and move on to the next task.

 # Introduce yourself

 ### What was it like trying to summarise yourself to a group of strangers?